ThoughtWorksInc/key-member-tile/README.md

-The tile is designed to display key contacts for your group along with their roles and photos.
+Featured-Items-With-Images:

+The tile is designed to share the information with images.
+You can add images as the background to the featured links/items to make the links more intuitive.

 Tech Stack(primary) being used: